eimerperalta/html-css-course/README.md

 # html-css-course
-Small project to help me learn HTML and CSS based on this course: https://github.com/SuperSimpleDev/html-css-course/
+This is a small project to help me practice HTML and CSS main concepts based on this course: https://github.com/SuperSimpleDev/html-css-course/.